Learn how to read your income statement, balance sheet, and cash flow report, and what they tell you about your business’s financial health.

 Key sections

-• Revenue (Sales): All income from goods or services you’ve sold.
+- Revenue (Sales): All income from the goods or services you’ve sold.

-• Gost of Goods Sold (“COGS”): Direct costs of what you sell – materials, production, or inventory.
+- Cost of Goods Sold (“COGS”): Direct costs of what you sell – materials, production, or inventory.
 Some of your labor is Direct Labor, and some of it should be classified as Indirect or Overhead.
+Overhead labor is NOT part of the cost of goods sold.

-• Net Profit (or Loss): What’s left after all expenses – your true bottom line.
+- Net Profit (or Loss): What’s left after all expenses; your real bottom line, the money you pay taxes on.

-• Operating Expenses: Overhead like rent, payroll, or marketing.
-You can have product lines, service lines, or locations that make money at the Gross Profit line, but lose money after you add in Overhead.
+- Operating Expenses: “Overhead” like rent, admin staff payroll, software subscriptions, office supplies, and marketing.
+You can have product lines, service lines, or locations that make money at the Gross Profit line, but they lose money after you add in Overhead.
+If an expense can be divided across several, or all, of your money-making activities, then it’s overhead.

 What it tells you

-It’s best to compare your Income Statement year-over-year (YoY), quarter-over-quarter (QoQ), Month-over-Month (MoM), and also sequentially (Dec vs. Nov), Q3 v Q2, to identify trends.
+The best practice is to compare your Income Statement year-over-year (YoY), quarter-over-quarter (QoQ), Month-over-Month (MoM), and also sequentially (Dec vs. Nov), Q3 v Q2, to identify trends.

 Dive deeper: How to Read an Income Statement (P&L)